acm-projects/BillboARd/README.md

 # BillBoARd
 AR app that makes ad information more interactive and the products within the ad more easily accessible.

+## Summary
 Billboards are used as image targets in augmented reality to display more information about a given billboard.
 The additional information shown in AR could include maps, links, images, and more.

 ## MVP (Minimum Viable Product)